quintindk/quintindk.github.io/index.md

 # Welcome to QuintinDk’s Homepage

+I'm a proud father to a beautiful daughter (who thankfully takes after her mom), but when I'm not busy dad-ing, I'm a tech whiz with over 24 years of experience in all sorts of wild and wacky technologies.
+Think of me like a superhero, but instead of fighting crime, I'm putting together the building blocks of tech solutions to make sure my customers get the best outcome possible.

-First and foremost, I am a father to a beautiful daughter.
-A technologist with 24 years’ experience in a diverse set of technologies.
-Over this time I’ve learnt to put together the blocks of a solution to ensure the best outcome for a customer.
-I am passionate about Agile, DevOps, Cloud, Open Source, Data Engineering, Machine Learning, Architecture, Software Development and Technology in general.
-I have a deep understanding and tons of experience in open-source technologies such as Docker, Kubernetes, Kafka, Spark, Cassandra, Redis and MySQL as well as a strong background in Microsoft technology stack including .NET, SQL Server and Azure.
+I'm crazy passionate about all things tech.
+Agile, DevOps, Cloud, Open Source, Data Engineering, Machine Learning, Architecture, Software Development - you name it, I'm into it.
+I'm basically a tech junkie who's always on the lookout for the latest and greatest.
+And when it comes to open-source technologies like Docker, Kubernetes, Kafka, Spark, Cassandra, Redis, and MySQL, I'm like a kid in a candy store.
+But don't worry, I'm not a one-trick pony.
+I've also got mad skills in Microsoft tech like .NET, SQL Server, and Azure.

+So yeah, that's me in a nutshell - a dad by day, a tech ninja by night.

 ## 🤙 Contact me ...